Cthuloops/NOS125/final/README.md

 The use of variables and var files allows for simple customization of user accounts, packages, and firewall settings:
 - Update variables in the `vars/` directory to change packages, users, or groups
-- Adjust firewall ruls as needed in the tasks/firewall.yml
 - Target different hosts using the inventory file